The wonderful thing about Justice Carpio’s lectures is that they are never the same; there is always…

 While the public was engrossed with the scandal of how 605 kilos of shabu from China worth P6.5 billion slipped through the Bureau of Custom and entertained by the Bautista vs Bautista family feud with a cameo role by President Duterte, a chunk of Philippine territory was being taken over by China.

 China occupied Mischief Reef in 1995, took control of Scarborough Shoal in 2012.
 This time it’s Sandy Cay, 2.5 nautical miles from Pagasa, the largest of the eight features occupied by the Philippines.

 Senior Associate Justice Antonio T. Carpio has sounded the alarm on the presence of Chinese frigates in the area of Sandy Cay and laid out its implications:

-This comes after the expose last week of Magdalo Party Rep. Gary Alejano on the presence of Chinese vessels near Pagasa (Thitu) island.
+This comes after the expose last week of Rep. (Magdalo partylist) Gary Alejano on the presence of Chinese vessels near Pagasa (Thitu) island.

 The Center for Strategic and International Studies-Asia Maritime Transparency Initiative confirmed Alejano’s report and analyzed that “One possible explanation for the flotilla’s sudden and provocative appearance is that Beijing wanted to dissuade Manila from planned construction on Thitu.
 The Philippine government has said it plans to spend about $32 million on upgrades including a beaching ramp, desalination facilities, and long-overdue repairs to the islet’s crumbling runway.”

 We have askedreactions on the Carpio report from Foreign Affairs Secretary Alan Peter Cayetano and the Chinese Embassy in Manila.
 No statement as of today.